rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240107_New York Times Podcasts.md

 *  just as Americans were getting false accounts of avalanches and blinding snowstorms.
 *  At the base of Aconcagua, Alfonso and the American survivors were held for questioning.
 *  In Mendoza, a judge was assigned to the case.
 So was a police investigator.
-*  Officials labeled the case Averagüeción de Homicidio Coposo, investigation of manslaughter.
+*  Officials labeled the case AveragÃ¼eciÃ³n de Homicidio Coposo, investigation of manslaughter.
 *  Even the American government validated the suspicion.
 *  It was standard procedure for the case to remain open, the embassy wrote in its files, to, quote,
 *  ensure that foul play may be ruled out.